 Discover new places in an exciting way

 Don’t just sit at home and get bored this holiday, enjoy a road trip to places you have not seen before.
+Stop by the best restaurants and museums, and maybe even witness the vibrant festivals in the city!
 Once your vacation to Detroit comes to an end, it’s time a for a scenic road trip.
 Above are just some of the destinations from Detroit, Michigan, you might enjoy.
 Have a great time.

 Get Trip101 in your inbox